benjjvi/PyBB/README.md

 ### Step 3: Running your server!
 - TODO: run.sh uses the insecure built in flask run app.
 We need to promote this to a proper WGSI interface.
 DO NOT deploy this bulletin board under any circumstances.
 - TODO: Ports cannot be modified.
-The program will always run on port 5000.
+The program will always run on port 5001.
-- TODO: HTTPS certificates are not yet supported.
+- TODO: HTTPS certificates are not yet supported (they might be, but we don't actually know...).

 Congratulations.
 After this short setup, you're ready to get your server started.
-Just pop on over to your web browser, and input the IP of the machine you are connecting to (or DNS domain, if the server has been port-forwarded properly), as well as the port (which is not needed if you are using the default HTTP port with http://, or the default HTTPS port with https://).
+Just pop on over to your web browser, and input the IP of the machine you are connecting to (or DNS domain, if the server has been port-forwarded properly), as well as the port (which is not needed if you are using the default HTTP port 80 with http://, or the default HTTPS port 443 with https://).